Glossary

 Lifelong Education

 The enrollment status of a student who is attending MSU but has not been admitted to a degree-granting program.
-Students in this category are ineligible for federal Title IV funds.
+Students in this category are ineligible for federal Title IV financial aid.

 Lifetime Learning Credit

-An income tax credit available to taxpayers financing a student's postsecondary education.
+A federal income tax credit available to taxpayers financing a student's college education.
 The credit is based on a student's college tuition and fee charges, minus grants and scholarships, and other tax-free educational assistance.
-It is available for any level of postsecondary study, up to a current maximum of $1,000.

 Loan